cdaz5/use-popper-placement/README.md

 # use-popper-placement

-A custom [React Hook](https://reactjs.org/docs/hooks-overview.html) that automagically places your popper (dropdown, tooltip, etc.) inline with your desired trigger.
+A custom [React Hook](https://reactjs.org/docs/hooks-overview.html) that automagically places your popper (dropdown, tooltip, etc.) inline with your desired trigger (top, bottom, left, or right).

 `use-popper-placement` accepts two `refObjects`, a `trigger` and `popper`, and will automagically align your popper with the trigger.